 Red is considered to be a color of intense emotions, ranging from anger, sacrifice, danger, and heat, through to passion, and sexuality.
 Used in branding, it can deliver an impactful punch with the ability to increase desire.
 Not surprising when it’s the color of fire and blood, as well as being associated with love.
 It is a bold, energetic, and lively color that can symbolize strength, confidence, and power.

 Tips for use: In many Asian countries such as India and China, red is regarded as the color of happiness, wellbeing, and good fortune, so always consider the context.

 Kombi sells warm winter clothing suitable for the Canadian climate.
 Its brand identity uses red to evoke that feeling of warmth and heat as well as drawing on the colors on the Canadian flag.

-This visual identity the Swedish Democratic Youth League uses red as it strongly tied to political affiliations.
-In Sweden, red is for the Democratic Party, derived from its traditional symbol of a red rose.
+This visual identity of the Swedish Democratic Youth League uses red as it is strongly tied to political affiliations, specifically, the Democratic Party that uses red derived from its traditional symbol of a red rose.

 Tips for use: Because orange is associated with fun and vibrancy is well suited to youthful, energetic brands and best avoided for luxury, traditional or serious brands.

 Feeding the Self is an organization that teaches African youths to be self-sustainable with veggie and herb gardens.
 Here, orange conveys youthfulness, as well as the fresh and healthy feeling associated with gardens.